 - When there is approximately two ladle fulls of broth left, add in the asparagus to cook.
 When there is one ladle full left, add in the peas to heat through.
 Taste and season with more salt and pepper if necessary.
 Serve topped with chopped basil.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.

 Lighter Spring Risotto is a very basic risotto recipe, but boy was it satisfying.
 I didn’t miss the extra butter or addition of cheese at all.
 I don’t even know what it would add – besides a lot of extra calories!

 The sauce was thick, the rice creamy, and the spring veggies fresh.
-That hit of basil at the end was totally clutch, too.
-Although I won’t be making this every week, I can definitely confirm that it is worth the effort!
+That hit of basil at the end was totally key, too.
+Although I won’t be making this every week, I can definitely confirm that it is worth the effort.

 In other news…

 As promised, here are the instructions for building your very own raised garden bed!
 My Mom and I decided to go with a longer, skinnier bed vs a square one because I’m super short and it would have been hard to lean over and reach the middle of the bed.
 I’m sure there are tons of ways to build one, but here’s how we did it!